susheelkbhargav/roman-numeral-converter/README.md

      cd target/

-run the jar file using java -jar and the name of the snapshot.Here it is "roman-numeral-converter-app-0.0.1-SNAPSHOT.jar"
+Run the jar file using java -jar and the name of the snapshot.Here it is "roman-numeral-converter-app-0.0.1-SNAPSHOT.jar"

      java -jar roman-numeral-converter-app-0.0.1-SNAPSHOT.jar